Ruslan Mingazow: Slavia Prague

 Mingazow joined another Czech First League team, Slavia Prague, in June 2016.
 On 2 April 2017, he gained notoriety in Czech press after winning a controversial penalty kick in the Sparta - Slavia derby, allowing Slavia to equalize from the spot in injury time.
 The disciplinary board of referees later ruled that it had been a dive by Mingazow, but no punishment was issued.
 He scored his first league goal for Slavia on 17 April 2017 in a 4–0 home win against Hradec Králové.
 On 15 June 2018, Slavia announced that Mingazow will be looking for new opportunities and will no longer play for Slavia.
 On 7 September 2018, Slavia announced that Mingazow had joined 1.
 FK Příbram on loan for the first half of the season.

 Irtysh Pavlodar

-July 23, 2019 Ruslan Mingazov, as a free agent, signed a contract with Kazakhstani FC Irtysh Pavlodar.
+23 July 2019 Ruslan Mingazow, as a free agent, signed a contract with Kazakhstani FC Irtysh Pavlodar.
 In December 2019, he extended the contract until the end of 2020.
 In the spring of 2020, due to financial problems, FC Irtysh Pavlodar withdrew from the championship of Kazakhstan.
 The footballer spent 13 matches for FC Irtysh Pavlodar, scored 2 goals and gave 3 assists in the Kazakhstan Premier League.